Chenghuexin/Obsidian_backup/Paper/社群媒體分析/Unit 8 大型語言模型.md

 - tell the LLM what to avoid
 - use list as input
 - few shot prompting, provide some examples to help LLM better understand your intention
-- Chain of Thought (COT) prompting,
+- Chain of Thought (COT) prompting, ask LLM to reason before giving an answer
+-